melbournebioinformatics/MelBioInf_docs/docs/tutorials/longread_sv_calling/longread_sv_calling.md

 !!! question "Optional: importing a galaxy workflow"

     ??? hint "importing rather than running"
         Galaxy workflows can be directly run, or can be imported as a workflow.
 The benefit to importing a workflow is that you can see all the tools that are being run, and can customise the workflow to suit your needs.
-Like shared histories, workflows can be also be found in the 'Shared Data' tab of the top navigation bar.
+Like shared histories, workflows can also be found in the 'Shared Data' tab of the top navigation bar.
 Once you find a workflow you want to import, press the '+' icon at the top right of the page to import the workflow.
 The circos plot workflow can be imported using the following link: https://usegalaxy.org.au/u/graceh1024/w/long-read-sv-calling---circos-plots

 Set the following: